isabella232/kendo-react-animation/docs/zoom/index.md

 ### Decorate the Zoom

-To set a CSS class to the Zoom component use the `className` property.
+To set a CSS class to the Zoom component, use the `className` property.

 ```html
   <style>